vgaldi/fw-lab/content/post/2025-02-21_NC-published/index.md

 ---
-title: Our paper on ISAC with STC metasurfaces published in NATCOMM
+title: Paper on ISAC with STC metasurfaces published in NATCOMM
 date: 2025-02-21
 draft: false
 authors: []